 Memories Café is a programme for persons with dementia and their caregivers, conducted at external partner cafés and restaurants.
 The programme provides a normalised café setting for participants to interact through activities and conversations in a safe, supportive and conducive environment.

-MemoriesCafé provides a fresh change of environment for caregivers who have long been attending support groups held in more formal settings such as dementia day care centres.
-For Persons with Dementia, the programme gives them the opportunity to meet others with dementia and family members.
+It offers a fresh change of environment to caregivers who may have long been attending support groups held in more formal settings such as dementia day care centres, while encouraging the interaction and bonding between the person with dementia and family members.
 Ultimately, it provides an avenue for persons with dementia and caregivers to have respite and enjoy themselves despite dementia.

 What do we do?

 This is a two-hour outing for Persons with Dementia and their caregivers.
 The first hour focuses on engagement activities such as sing-along, enjoying a music performance, drumming, puppet and drama activities led by community artists, volunteers and staff.
 The second hour is designed for social interaction among Persons with Dementia, caregivers and customers at the café accompanied with drinks and snacks.

 Download the Memories Cafe brochure.

 Persons with Dementia (mild to moderate stage) who enjoy performance activities.
 The Person with Dementia needs to be accompanied by a caregiver.

 Effective January 2019, the Memories Café programme is charged at $8.00 per pax (inclusive of GST) per session, unless otherwise stated.